A Philosophy That Respects Individual Differences

 Underperformance Is Not Disorder

 In today’s highly competitive school environment, starting as early as nursery school, children and adolescents are pressured to perform at levels that may be too high for them.
-Stimulants, such as Ritalin or Adderall, are often used to improve school performance, and to help a child do well on standardized tests by enhancing his or her ability to focus without fidgeting or being distracted (in some ways this is not that different from athletes using performance-enhancing drugs, including stimulants).
+Stimulants, such as Ritalin or Adderall, are often used to improve school performance, and to help a child do well on standardized tests by enhancing his or her ability to focus (in some ways this is not that different from athletes using performance-enhancing drugs, including stimulants).
 Whatever your own opinion is on improving functioning chemically, neither you nor your doctor should confuse performance enhancement with the use of medication to treat a psychiatric disorder.
 There is also a burgeoning black market in prescription drugs among teenagers and college students.
 They use stimulants to do better in school or to get “up” (a similar mechanism to Cocaine), as well as other prescription drugs to self-medicate for anxiety or depression, or just to get high or mellow.
 Such drug abuse can result in addiction, unintended overdoses or psychosis.
 Medications shoud never be prescribed without careful monitoring.

 Temperament refers to the nature of an individual, that aspect of the personality that is innate.
 While most evident in childhood, temperamental characteristics persist into adult life.
 A strong-willed adult was usually a stubborn child; a shy child may learn to compensate later in life, but still feels shy on the inside.
 Traits that can cause problems in childhood may later work to one’s advantage.
 For example, a highly active, impulsive child might gravitate to the stock market as an adult, a profession requiring high energy, quick decision-making and multi-tasking.
 A child very sensitive to the taste, texture and smell of food could become a master chef.